As an infrastructural resource the department maintains the Netherlands Twin Register (NTR) and the Biobank associated with the NTR.

 Research on the genetic and environmental factors, as well as their interaction, that influence 1) the risk for anxiety and depression and comorbid phenotypes (addiction, migraine) in adults and 2) the development of behavioural and emotional problems (e.g. attention problems, aggression and anxiety) in children.
 Large-size longitudinal survey studies focus on the development of psychopathology and on the genetic influences across the life-span in children and adults.
 In adults, informative families for gene hunting studies have been selected and genome-wide linkage and association scans are carried out to characterize the genes responsible for individual differences in liability to anxiety, depression, personality disorders, and nicotine and alcohol dependence.

 A longstanding series of research projects is the genetics of twinning.
 In addition, we look at the mental and physical health implications of twinning, for example in relation to school performance.

-For all research themes, a genetic epidemiological approach is combined with experimental studies in selected subsamples that are informative for environmental (discordant monozygotic twins) or genetic (e.g. genotypes at candidate genes) risk factors.
+For these four research themes, a genetic epidemiological approach on survey data in very large (>50000) samples is combined with experimental studies in selected subsamples that are informative for environmental (discordant monozygotic twins) or (epi)genetic (e.g. (epi)genotypes at candidate genes) risk factors.